Del Mar suspends turf racing following another injury

 Four other horses suffered fatal injuries on the turf track this month and the July 31 injury was the first since measures intended to enhance safety on the course were undertaken, according to news reports.

-Races that had been scheduled to take place on the turf course will be moved to the track’s Polytrack course, Del Mar officials said.
+Races that had been scheduled to take place on the turf course will be moved to the track’s Polytrack course,